RediSearch/RediSearch/docs/docs/advanced-concepts/dialects.md

 ## `DIALECT 3`

 Dialect version 3 was introduced in the [2.6](https://github.com/RediSearch/RediSearch/releases/tag/v2.6.3) release.
+This version introduced support for multi-value indexing and querying of attributes for any attribute type ( [TEXT](https://redis.io/docs/stack/search/indexing_json/#index-json-arrays-as-text), [TAG](https://redis.io/docs/stack/search/indexing_json/#index-json-arrays-as-tag), [NUMERIC](https://redis.io/docs/stack/search/indexing_json/#index-json-arrays-as-numeric), [GEO](https://redis.io/docs/stack/search/indexing_json/#index-json-arrays-as-geo) and [VECTOR](https://redis.io/docs/stack/search/indexing_json/#index-json-arrays-as-vector)) defined by a [JSONPath](https://redis.io/docs/stack/json/path/) leading to an array or multiple scalar values.
+Support for [GEOSHAPE](https://redis.io/docs/interact/search-and-query/query/geo-spatial/) queries was also introduced in this dialect.

-The primary change is that, with version 3, JSON is returned rather than scalars for multi-value attributes.
+The primary difference between dialects version 2 and version 3 is that JSON is returned rather than scalars for multi-value attributes.
 Apart from specifying `DIALECT 3` at the end of a `FT.SEARCH` command, there are no other syntactic changes.
 Dialect version 1 remains the default dialect.
 To use dialect version 3, append `DIALECT 3` to your query command.

 `FT.SEARCH ...
 DIALECT 3`